wenglingmei/vprofAE/README.md

 program executions.
 It identifies anomalies in the values and the functions where they occur to pinpoint the real root causes of performance issues.
-Using a set of 15 real-world performance bugs in four widely-used applications, we show that vprof is effective at diagnosing all of the issues while other state-of-the-art tools diagnose only a few of them.
-We further use vprof to diagnose longstanding performance issues in these applications that have been unresolved for over four years.

 ## Download the directory
 ```
 git clone git@github.com:wenglingmei/vprofAE.git